jarv/cmdchallenge/README.md

 ```
 cd cmdchallenge
 # Start the backend the `-dev` option uses an in-memory db.
-Without it, an sqlite db will be created `cmdchallenge/db.sql`.
+Without it, a path to a sqlite db will be needed
 go run cmd/runcmd/runcmd.go -dev
 ```